wHyEt/Awtrix2-Docker/README.md

 Where `de` is your two-letter language code. (see [ISO 639-2](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))
 And `DE` is your two-letter country code. (see [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2))

-# IMPORTAND for Awtrix Premium Users
+# IMPORTANT for Awtrix Premium Users

 If you have Awtrix Premium Please run the Docker Container in Hostmode, since a rebuild of the Container is triggering a change in the hardware ID.
 Or deactivate the Premium license in the Interface before rebuilding.